Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Introduction

-Besides, the theoretical prediction of chiral phonons at high-symmetry points in non-magnetic monolayer hexagonal lattices\cite{Zhang2015Chiral-phonon} and its soon experimental verification in tungsten-diselenide monolayers\cite{zhu2018observation} have inspired the new research enthusiasm of chiral phonons in other two-dimensional as well as three-dimensional materials.\cite{Chen2018-Chiral-phonons,chen2019entanglement,chen2019chiral,Liu2019ValleyselectiveCP,suri2021chiral,wang2022chiral,zhang2022chiral} Recently, Yin et.al. have shown that magnetic CrBr$_3$ monolayer hosts chiral phonon at the Brillouin-zone center.\cite{Chial-phonon-CrBr3-2021} These chiral phonons in CrBr$_3$ monolayer are special linear combinations of the doubly-degenerate $E_g$ phonons, which eigenvectors exhibit clockwise and counterclockwise rotations with angular momentum, can completely switch the polarization of incident circularly polarized light.\cite{Chial-phonon-CrBr3-2021} Thus the chiral phonons in similar CrX$_3$ with X$\in$(F,Cl,I) monolayers and their Janus structures are also worth exploring further.
+In addition, theoretical prediction of chiral phonons\cite{Zhang2015Chiral-phonon} and its soon experimental verification in tungsten-diselenide monolayers\cite{zhu2018observation} have inspired the new enthusiasm to explore chiral phonons in other 2D as well as three-dimensional (3D) materials.\cite{Chen2018-Chiral-phonons,chen2019entanglement,chen2019chiral,Liu2019ValleyselectiveCP,suri2021chiral,wang2022chiral,zhang2022chiral} For example, Yin et.al. have shown that magnetic CrBr$_3$ monolayer hosts chiral phonons at the Brillouin-zone center.\cite{Chial-phonon-CrBr3-2021} These chiral phonons are special linear combinations of the doubly-degenerate $E_g$ phonons, which eigenvectors exhibit clockwise and counterclockwise rotations with angular momentum, and can completely switch the polarization of incident circularly polarized light.
+Then a question naturally arises: can chiral phonons be observed in Janus CrX$_3$ with (X = F, Cl, Br, I) monolayer, and what are their unique properties that distinguish them from that in inversion-symmetric CrX$_3$ monolayer?

-In the paper, we will perform a comprehensive and systematic group theory analysis of phonons in Cr-trihalogenide monolayers and their Janus structure denoted by an unitive and intuitive form Y$_3$-Cr$_2$-X$_3$ with (X,Y)$\in$(F,Cl,Br,I), since the group theory classification is universal for the similar structure with same point group.
-Based on group theory calculations, we would provide the irreducible representations and eigenvectors of phonons at $\Gamma$ point for plane asymmetric Janus Y$_3$-Cr$_2$-X$_3$ and plane symmetric X$_3$-Cr$_2$-X$_3$ monolayer.
-The IR and R activity of phonons as well as Raman tensors of polarization setup of R active phonons also deduced.
-Besides, The compatibility relation of phonon irreducible representations between Y$_3$-Cr$_2$-X$_3$ and X$_3$-Cr$_2$-X$_3$ monolayer would also be offered, which is important for optic spectra identification of Janus monolayer from plane symmetric X$_3$-Cr$_2$-X$_3$ monolayer.
-At last we discuss the spin-phonon coupling, the magneto-optical effect of IR and R active phonons as well as the chiral phonons in Y$_3$-Cr$_2$-X$_3$ and X$_3$-Cr$_2$-X$_3$ monolayer.
+In this study, the above questions would be addressed.
+We first perform a comprehensive and systematic group theory analysis of phonons in chromium trihalides monolayers and their Janus structures denoted by an intuitive form Y$_3$-Cr$_2$-X$_3$ with (X, Y)$\in$(F, Cl, Br, I).
+The irreducible representations and eigenvectors of phonons at $\Gamma$ point for inversion-asymmetric Janus Y$_3$-Cr$_2$-X$_3$ and inversion-symmetric X$_3$-Cr$_2$-X$_3$ monolayer are deduced.
+The IR and R activity of phonons, as well as Raman tensors of polarization setup of R active phonons, are presented.
+Besides, the compatibility relation of phonon irreducible representations between Y$_3$-Cr$_2$-X$_3$ and X$_3$-Cr$_2$-X$_3$ monolayer is also offered.
+At last, we discuss the spin-phonon coupling, the magneto-optical effect of IR and R active phonons as well as the chiral phonons in Y$_3$-Cr$_2$-X$_3$ and X$_3$-Cr$_2$-X$_3$ monolayer.
+Our work clarifies the R activity of optic phonons in CrI$_3$ monolayer and offers systematic spectral information about phonons in Janus Y$_3$-Cr$_2$-X$_3$ and their related effects, which are essential for theirs optical spectra identification and characterization.